We're not just passionate about Health and Safety: we are passionate about movies, too.

 The HSE gives excellent advice on how to plan.
 Of course it takes time and a lot of effort, but it's important.
 Like the star of Million Dollar Baby Hilary Swank, its quality over quantity – she’s made less than 20 movies, but has two Oscars to her name.

 Take your time, choose and implement your plan methodically and your risk of making a Million Dollar Boo Boo is much lower.
 (Learn more about the cost of noncompliance here.)

 8. Once Upon A Time In The Hi-vis Vest

 An image says 1000 words.
 Definitely not how Sergio Leone envisioned it.
 Also, is it just me or does our cowboy builder here look a bit like Joey Essex?
 (One for our UK audience).
 Of course, the man who thought a square had six sides is probably not the best person to do some building work for you – guaranteed hazards abound!
 Ensure your Health and Safety is always ‘reem’ (another for the UK readers).

 9. Argh!
 Pause Episode VI: Return of the RSI

 Yes, more Star Wars!
 Yes, it’s the one with the Ewoks.
 Argh!
 George Lucas – Ewoks are not funny.
 Just like RSI of course: repetitive strain injuries are the most common occupational health problem.
-With over $20 billion in compensation each year spent on RSI injuries, it’s important to take action to alleviate RSI.
+With over $20 billion in compensation spent on RSI injuries each year, it’s important to take action to alleviate RSI.
 With other damaging conditions such as Vibration White Finger, the right PPE needs to be worn at all times.
 Let’s not even begin on all the HSE violations in Luke and Vader’s lightsabre battle!

 10. Paths of Glory